-- For the marzipan like almond paste base you will need icing sugar or confectioners’ sugar mixed with almond flour.
+- For the marzipan like almond paste base you will need icing sugar mixed with fine almond flour.
 Icing sugar is effectively granulated sugar grounded into powder that typically also contains corn starch.
 If in your country icing sugar is not available, you can either use regular powder sugar or make your own icing sugar by mixing powder sugar with corn starch.
 Normally icing sugar contains 2% starch so you can mix 98g powder sugar with 2g starch to get 100g icing sugar

 - For the sugar syrup normal granulated sugar is totally fine

 If you want to learn about the different kinds of sugar and how to use them in baking, please read my article in here.

 Egg white: Making this macaron recipe like any other meringue-based recipe requires egg white!
 Make sure you use room temperature egg whites that are absolutely free from any sort of fat (e.g. egg yolk).
 If you get some egg yolk into the egg white, start again.
 Believe me, you can’t make a successful meringue and macaron with that batch, unfortunately.
 No aged egg whites are necessary, read more about ages egg whites here

 Exact ingredient quantities can be found in the RECIPE CARD, at the bottom of this page

 - Sugar: Simple, white granulated sugar is perfectly fine

 - Milk: Use high-fat content milk, the highest you can get!
 It makes a huge difference when it comes to the deepness of the taste